 This is a blog showing small versions of the photos on FocusMeus.com, so that you can comment if you like, as well as follow updates via the RSS feed.
 Each photo on this blog links to the large version at FocusMeus.com.

 I’ve also done a 365 project, where I uploaded one photo per day, for 365 days in a row.
 Those photos too, are accompanied by blog posts on this blog, you can recognize them because they have the day number written in front of the title.
 You can read more about the idea of a 365 project here.

-I used to shoot with a fairly old digital camera (it was brand new when I bought it back in 2004!), a Minolta DiMAGE Z1.
+For the oldest photos on this site, I used to shoot with a fairly old digital camera (it was brand new when I bought it back in 2004!), a Minolta DiMAGE Z1.
 It was the only digital camera I had, so all photos on this site from before 22nd April 2010, were taken with that camera.
 I think it’s a good camera, with a good lens.
 It allows me to zoom x10, and to use super macro at 4cm.
 It only has 3.2 MP, but since I’m only shooting for web and not poster size print, that’s not a problem.

 One or two may be taken with my son’s Canon PowerShot A470, when I forget to charge batteries for my own, but I’ll write that with the photo.